dtzWill/wdtz/content/technical/pointer.rst

 impossible conditions, assertion inference), they can also cause unexpected and possibly dangerous behavior.
 An example of this is the
-`undefined behavior bug in the latest binutils`_ I've written about previously.
+`undefined behavior bug in the latest binutils <{filename}../integer/binutils.rst>`_ I've written about previously.
 By assuming pointer overflow cannot occur, the code crashes at runtime due to a removed "impossible" conditional expression.
 Similar optimizations are performed by many compilers: a table of which compilers